wujood/ScreenHCA/README.md

   "ENZYME": "CAS9 | d-Cas9-KRAB | SAM (NLS-dCas9-VP64/MS2-p65-HSF1) | sunCas9"
 }
 ```
-Once you created the JSON file you can run the script with the path to the file as a parameter like so:
+Once you created the JSON file you can run the script with the path to the file as a parameter:
 ```shell
 # From the root folder of this repo
 cd python